Los Angeles Basin Rock Climbing

 Refer to specific areas for directions.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Los Angeles Basin:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Los Angeles Basin:

 Featured Route For Los Angeles Basin